Tour of Britain final stage – Isle of Wight

 The Isle of Wight will host the final stage of the UK’s most prestigious cycle race, the Tour of Britain.
 It will be the first time the iconic race would have ever been hosted on the Island and the event will offer an amazing sporting spectacle for visitors and locals alike, seeing 19 of the world’s top teams and 100 pro riders race across the Island’s varied and picturesque landscape.

-The Island leg of the race – stage 8 – takes place on Sunday 11th September and starts in Ryde and finishes with an arduous climb to the Needles Old Battery.
-The race spans 150km and passes through a wide range of the Island’s towns and villages; from Ryde the race will pass through the main towns of Bembridge, Sandown, Rookley, Shorwell, Mottistone, Freshwater, Yarmouth, Shalfleet, Cowes, Newport, Godshill, Shanklin, Ventnor, Niton to finish at The Needles.
+The Island leg of the race – stage 8 – takes place on Sunday 11th September and starts in Ryde and finishes with an arduous climb to the Needles Battery.
+The race spans 150km and passes through a wide range of the Island’s towns and villages; from Ryde the race will pass through the main towns of Bembridge, Sandown, Rookley, Shorwell, Mottistone, Freshwater, Yarmouth, Shalfleet, Cowes, Newport, Godshill, Shanklin, Ventnor, Niton to finish at the National Trust’s The Needles Battery.

 Get your Cyclist Friendly ‘wheel’ of approval!